kobradag/kobrad/app/appmessage/README.md

 	// Use the most recent protocol version supported by the package and the
 	// main bitcoin network.
 	pver := wire.ProtocolVersion
-	Kobra := wire.Mainnet
+	Pyrinpyi := wire.Mainnet

 	// Create a new getaddr kobra message. msg := wire.NewMsgGetAddr()

 	// Writes a kobra message msg to conn using the protocol version
-	// pver, and the kobra network Kobra.
+	// pver, and the kobra network Pyrinpyi.
 The return is a possible
 	// error.
-	err := wire.WriteMessage(conn, msg, pver, Kobra)
+	err := wire.WriteMessage(conn, msg, pver, Pyrinpyi)
 	if err != nil {
 		// Log and handle the error
 	}